What’s an open-world RPG(Role Play Games)? An endless virtual world where players are free to explore?

 Rule one: Making use of rules exiting in the real world.
 Trying not to create the new game role.

-I still remember the skeuomorphic design, which Steve Jobs brought to us with his iPhone, helped people to understand what those icon mean at first.
-When people have to learn something so new that lots element coming together in their brain, keuomorphic design can reveal the rule to users much more vivid than flat design.
+I still remember the skeuomorphic design, which Steve Jobs brought to us with his iPhone, helped people to understand what those icons mean at first.
+When people have to learn something so new that lots element coming together in their brain, skeuomorphic design can reveal the rule to users much more vivid than flat design.
 Because not all the people are experienced player but experienced liver in the real world.

 F(action, trigger, extent) = Fire(touch, combustible, lasting for 1 s) = Bonfire

 So if the designer defines those elements, like a branch, as combustible stuff, the numbers of rules can be enormous.
 However, the designers do not need to pay much effort to teach users, because those rules come from the whole wide real world.
 All they need is to disintegrate those rules of nature.

 Thinking it differently does not only mean thinking outside the box but also means observing the world with an open mind and apply findings to practice.

 Rule two: Gravity + Triangle = Freedom illusion = Feeling of control

 In the open-world RPG, there is not absolute but relative freedom to not let players lose in a big maze.
 The core point lies in the feeling of control.
 As designers, they would like to see all the fun stuff that would be discovered by players.
 The best way is to make things happen in coincidence but not by force.